 The outline of the paper is as follows.
-In Section 2 we collect some preliminary results concerning elliptic boundary value problems in bounded domains involving the distance function up to the boundary.
-In Section 3 we obtain various existence and non-existence results in the non-degenerate case on $K$.
-The degenerate case on $K$ and the study of \eq{rad} are presented in Section 4.
+In the next section we collect some preliminary results concerning elliptic boundary value problems in bounded domains involving the distance function up to the boundary.
+The last four sections of the paper are devoted to the proofs of Theorems \ref{thoptim2}, \ref{thoptim3}, \ref{k2} and \ref{thdeg2} respectively.